"the very embodiment of sprezzatura" - Early Music Today

 We enjoy working with other like-minded ensembles, including the English Cornett and Sackbut Ensemble, Passacaglia, and His Majesty’s Sagbutts and Cornetts, in repertoire ranging from Monteverdi to Lully and Biber, with the occasional foray into the 18th century.

-We are delighted to announce that, thanks to generous support from Arts Council England, our staged reconstruction on Monteverdi's Combattimento is confirmed to take place at the London Festival of Baroque Music on 14th May.
+Tickets are selling fast for our Arts Council England funded staged reconstruction of Combattimento at the London Festival of Baroque Music on 14th May.

-This expanded version of the show we took to Venice features madrigals, virtuoso instrumental works, contemporary poetry, historical costumes and swordsmanship.
-Karolina Sofaluk's powerful direction and Natalie Rowland's innovative lighting design promise a very special evening's entertainment.
+This extended version of the show we took to Venice features madrigals, virtuoso instrumental works, contemporary poetry, historical costumes and swordsmanship.
+Karolina Sofulak's powerful direction and Natalie Rowland's innovative lighting design promise a very special evening's entertainment.